 According to Aaron Clark, senior talent acquisitions manager at Actalent, "skilled professionals won't be out of work for long.
 Not unless they want to be."

 Particularly for engineers, who's in-demand skills transfer into nearly every industry.
-As we've written about in previous Economy & Labour Market Reports (U.S. data), every company is a tech company right now, in need of workers who can help them keep pace with rapidly advancing technology.
+As we've written about in previous Economy & Labor Market Reports, every company is a tech company right now, in need of workers who can help them keep pace with rapidly advancing technology.